Geometric ergodicity of a bead-spring pair with stochastic Stokes forcing: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Greg Forest, Andrew Stuart and Davar Khoshnevisan for helpful conversations and suggestions during the development of this paper.
-In particular, we would like to thank Peter March who introduced us to the study of polymer dynamics as a fruitful field of application for SPDE theory.
-All three authors wish to thank the NSF for its support through grant DMS-0449910.
-JCM thanks the Sloan foundation for its support.
+The authors would like to thank Peter March, Greg Forest, Andrew Stuart and Davar Khoshnevisan for helpful conversations and suggestions during the development of this paper.
+We would also like to thank the anonymous referees for their careful reading and thoughtful comments.
+All three authors wish to thank the NSF for its support through grant DMS-0449910, DMS-0854879 and DMS-1107070.